 - Weekdays are noticeably quieter than Saturdays.

-- Consider staying for Evensong in the late afternoon, which is free to attend and offers a beautiful way to experience the Abbey as a living church rather than a tourist site.
+- Consider staying for Evensong in the late afternoon.
+It is free to attend and offers a beautiful way to experience the Abbey as a living church before transitioning to see the glow of London by night.

 While you can explore on your own, verger-led tours are highly recommended.
 They share stories and details you won’t find on signs or in the audio guide.
 If you prefer self-paced exploration, the audio guide offers a clear route with rich historical insights.